agsb/jelly/documents/CircuitDesign.md

 ### Clock Circuit

-One oscilator circuit with a 555, or 74HC00 and a crystal, gives a primary clock pulses (less than 2.0 MHz);
+One oscilator circuit with a 555, or 74HC00 and a crystal, gives a primary clock pulses less than 2.0 MHz;

-### Finite State Machine
+## Finite State Machine

-A binary up-counter 74HC393, U8, takes clock pulses from clock circuit, gives Q0-Q2 as A0-A3 into U1 and U3, clear is CR3 and second counter _Q4-Q7 unused_;
+A binary up-counter 74HC393, U8, takes clock pulses from clock circuit, gives Q0-Q2 as A0-A3 into U1 (and U3), clear is CR3 and second counter _Q4-Q7 unused_;

-A latch 74HC574, U4, takes D0-D7 from data bus, gives Q0-Q3 as A3-A6 into U1 and U3, clock is CK4 and high nibble _Q4-Q7 unused_;
+A latch 74HC574, U4, takes D0-D7 from data bus, gives Q0-Q3 as A4-A7 into U1 (and U3), clock is CK4 and high nibble _Q4-Q7 unused_;

-Two eeproms AT28C16, U1 and U3, takes Q0-Q2 from U8 as A0-A2 and Q0-Q3 from U4 as A3-A6, U1 gives C0-C7 and U3 gives C0-C15, as lines for circuits.
+The eeprom(s) AT28C16, U1 (and U3), takes Q0-Q3 from U8 as A0-A3 and Q0-Q3 from U4 as A4-A7, U1 gives C0-C7 (and U3 gives C8-C15), as control lines to circuits, C0-C3 are T0-T3 and C4-C7 are M0-M3.

 This circuit is used to translate a byte as finite state machine (FSM) steps.

-It is used for opcode and microcode lookup, address A0-A2 are used for up 8 steps micro-code, A3-A6 for define 16 op-code, A7 selected by zero circuit detector, A8 selected by toggle a flip-flop as mode default or loop, _A9-A10 are not used_.
+It is used for opcode and microcode lookup, address A0-A2 are used for up 8 steps micro-code, A3-A6 for define 16 op-code, A7 selected by zero circuit detector, A8 selected by toggle a flip-flop as mode default or loop, _A9-A10 are reserved, not used_.

-The lines D0-D15 are used to select math operation and control signals inside and outside Jelly.
+The lines D0-D7 (D8-D15) are used to select math operations and control signals inside and outside Jelly.

 ### Math Lookups and Decoder

-One latch 74HC574, U5, takes D0-D7 from data bus, gives Q0-Q7 as A0-A7 into U3, clock is CK5;
+One latch 74HC574, U5, takes D0-D7 from data bus, gives Q0-Q7 as A0-A7 into U2, clock is CK5;

-One eeprom At28C16, U2, takes Q0-Q7 from U5 into A0-A7, takes C4-C6 from U1 into A8-A10, gives Q0-Q7 into U6;
+One eeprom At28C16, U2, takes Q0-Q7 from U5 into A0-A7, takes C4-C6 from U1 into A8-A10, and gives Q0-Q7 into U6 as D0-D7;

-One latch 74HC574, U6, takes Q0-Q7 from U3 into D0-D7, giving Q0-Q7 as D0-D7 into data bus, output enable is /OE6, clock is CK6;
+One latch 74HC574, U6, takes Q0-Q7 from U2 into D0-D7, giving Q0-Q7 as D0-D7 into data bus, output enable is /OE6, clock is CK6;

-The lookup table maps decode and unary operations as pages of 256 bytes, it does more than increase and decrease.
+The lookup table maps decode and unary operations as pages of 256 bytes, it could do more than increase and decrease.

 #### Table 1, Lookup M3 == 1
 | name | M2 | M1 | M0 | action |